pooja-par/satvik_food/README.md

 Rich Text Editor: The admin panel includes Django Summernote for managing special requests in reservations with rich text editing.

 ![Responsice Mockup Mobile](https://github.com/pooja-par/satvik_food/satvik/static/satvik/images/output.png)

+## Testing

+I have manually tested this project by doing the following: -passed code through a PEP8 linter and confirmed there are no problems -Tested in my local terminal and Code Instite Heroku terminal -Check has been made by giving different numbers and also with empty field and random characters.
+With empty space and random characters, code return error and ask user to reenter the count again. -Where necessary, by print values are checked in terminal.

 ## Deployment